Fdcimino/DatabaseProject/README.md

 ## TODO:
 - add to playlist (in progress by frank)
 - remove from playlist
-- look at users playlist (in programs by frank)
+- look at users playlist (in progress by frank)
 - fix some of the queries
 - search the ui is there just has to search